-The Auckland Rural Fire District is currently in a restricted fire season.
-This means a permit is required to light a fire in the open air.
+The mainland is currently in a restricted fire season.
+This means you require a fire permit to light all fires in the open air.

 Lighting fires in urban areas in Auckland is not permitted.

 See fire seasons for more on these rules, or use our rural fire address search to check whether your property is in a rural or urban fire district.

 Auckland Council is the Rural Fire Authority for Auckland under the Forest and Rural Fires Act 1977.
 This excludes:

 - Defence property

 - urban fire district of the New Zealand Fire Service.